Fkmanny/site-to-site-ipsec-vpn/README.md

 ### **Overview**
 Securely connected two branch networks (`172.16.237.0/24` and `192.168.237.0/24`) using IKEv2 with pfSense.

+---

+## Organizational Application

+### Importance to Companies
+This project is vital for securely connecting distributed organizational branches, ensuring seamless and encrypted data exchange over public networks.
+It eliminates the cost and complexity of private leased lines while providing robust security.

+### Use Case Scenario
+A retail chain uses this site-to-site VPN to securely transmit daily sales and inventory data between its store locations and central headquarters in real-time, protecting sensitive customer and financial information from interception.

+---

 ### **Configuration with Screenshots**
 1. **Firewall Setup**
    - **Firewall01**: